Sustainability

 Packaging

-For packaging we use cardboard bubble wrap and paper tape.
-We use boxes that fit the products in snugly to minimise the need for extra packaging.
-We use wax paper if anything needs to be waterproof.
-If we ever use plastic bubble wrap it's because we are recycling it.
+For our plastic free packaging we use cardboard bubble wrap, paper tape and biodegradable document wallets.
+We try to use boxes that fit the products in snugly to minimise the need for extra packaging.
+If we ever use plastic bubble wrap it's because we are recycling it!

 In General